ais-one/favv/README.md

 FastAPI Python backend (BE) and Vite + VueJS + Ant Design frontend (FE) template... for your API and Web application needs.

-The difference between this project and [https://github.com/ais-one/vue-crud-x](https://github.com/ais-one/vue-crud-x) are:
+The difference between this project and [https://github.com/ais-one/cookbook](https://github.com/ais-one/cookbook) is described [here](https://github.com/ais-one/cookbook/blob/master/README.md#about)
-- vue-crud-x is more of a cookbook and recipes are constantly being improved and updated
-- favv tries to seperate boiler plate from custom logic for better maintainability
-- they complement each other and each can be used to improve on the other

 ## Considerations